Battle of Anzio: Plan

 Planners argued that if Kesselring (in charge of German forces in Italy) pulled troops out of the Gustav Line to defend against the Allied assault, then Allied forces would be able to break through the line; if Kesselring didn't pull troops out of the Gustav Line, then Operation Shingle would threaten to capture Rome and cut off the German units defending the Gustav Line.
 Should Germany have adequate reinforcements available to defend both Rome and the Gustav Line, the Allies felt that the operation would nevertheless be useful in engaging forces which could otherwise be committed on another front.
-The operation was officially canceled on December 18, 1943.
+The operation was officially cancelled on December 18, 1943.
 However, it was later reselected.

 Clark did not feel he had the numbers on the southern front to exploit any breakthrough.
 His plan therefore was relying on the southern offensive drawing Kesselring's reserves in and providing the Anzio force the opportunity to break inland quickly.
 This would also reflect the orders he had received from Alexander to "... carry out an assault landing on the beaches in the vicinity of Rome with the object of cutting the enemy lines of communication and threatening the rear of the German XIV Corps [on the Gustav Line]."
 His written orders to Lucas did not really reflect this.
 Initially Lucas had received orders to "1.
 Seize and secure a beachhead in the vicinity of Anzio 2.
 Advance and secure Colli Laziali [the Alban Hills] 3.
 Be prepared to advance on Rome".
 Clark's final orders stated "...
 2. Advance on Colli Laziali" giving Lucas considerable flexibility as to the timing of any advance on the Alban Hills.
-It is likely that the caution displayed by both Clark and Lucas was to some extent a product of Clark's experiences at the tough battle for the Salerno beach head and Lucas' natural caution stemming from his lack of experience in battle.
+It is likely that the caution displayed by both Clark and Lucas was to some extent a product of Clark's experiences at the tough battle for the Salerno beachhead and Lucas' natural caution stemming from his lack of experience in battle.

 Neither Clark nor Lucas had full confidence in either their superiors or the operational plan.
 Along with most of the Fifth Army staff they felt that Shingle was properly a two corps or even a full army task.
 A few days prior to the attack, Lucas wrote in his diary, "They will end up putting me ashore with inadequate forces and get me in a serious jam...
 Then, who will get the blame?" and "[The operation] has a strong odour of Gallipoli and apparently the same amateur was still on the coach's bench."
-The "amateur" can only have referred to Winston Churchill, architect of the disastrous Gallipoli landings of World War I and advocate of Shingle.
+The "amateur" can only have referred to Churchill, architect of the disastrous Gallipoli landings of World War I and advocate of Shingle.